-When posting on Recooty please make sure that your job has clear and complete titles and descriptions, includes the actual name of your company, and is posted in the city where the job will be located.
+When posting on Recooty please make sure that your job has clear and complete titles and descriptions include the actual name of your company and is posted in the city where the job will be located.

 Things to keep in mind while posting a job using Recooty.

 - Your Account Name should be your complete company name as it will be advertised on job boards.
 Avoid abbreviations, d/b/a, or “Inc.” unless it’s how you typically refer to the company.

 - You must have a working and established company website which matches the company name on your account.